 Reduce your speed when pulling a trailer and turn gradually.
 Avoid hills and rough terrain.
 Never attempt steep hills.
-Allow more distance for braking, especially on inclined surfaces and when a passenger (2-UP models) is on board.
+Allow more distance for braking, especially on inclined surfaces.
 Be careful not to skid or slide.

 Improperly loading a trailer may cause loss of control.
 Respect the recommended maximum hauling capacity and maximum tongue load (Refer to MAXIMUM HAUL-ING CAPACITY table).
 Make sure there is at least some weight on the tongue.